DDoS/Golite/doc/milestone3.md

         return
     }

-As you can see, a lot of the implicit semantic are made explicit (such as zero values).
+As you can see, a lot of the implicit semantics are made explicit (such as zero values).
 The equality operator is also expanded into a loop to compare the arrays of structs.
 The last function is a special one, which is called before `main`, and is used to initialize the global variables.